kakawait/awesome-european-cloud/readme.md

 - [Tresorit](https://tresorit.com/) - end-to-end encrypted, zero-knowledge content collaboration platform designed to safeguard the digital valuables of individuals and organizations with the highest classification in the cloud :switzerland:.
 - [hubiC](https://hubic.com/) - OVH based cloud storage :fr:.
 - [Jottacloud](https://www.jottacloud.com/) - Whether you are an individual, family or business, Jottacloud lets you store, share and be productive wherever you are :norway:.
+- [pCloud](https://www.pcloud.com/eu) - Store, share and access all your files using one simple and highly secure platform, anytime and anywhere you go :switzerland:.
+- [Icedrive](https://icedrive.net/) - The next generation of cloud storage :uk:.
+- [Koofr](https://koofr.eu/) - One storage for all :de:.
+- [Wöelki](https://woelkli.com/) - Secure Cloud Storage in Switzerland.
+Your files encrypted, accessible from anywhere on any device :switzerland:.

 ## Contribute